Skip to navigation Skip to content

 Signature requirements

 Signature requirements for Aged Care Calculation of your cost of care differ from Social Security forms.
-Unlike Social Security forms, if an Aged Care Calculation of your cost of care form is:
+If an Aged Care Calculation of your cost of care form is:

 • unsigned, it can be accepted following verbal contact in some circumstances